-Panthers commits $200k to drought relief
+Panthers digs deep for drought relief

 Penrith Panthers is proud to confirm it will donate a total of $200,000 to The Big Dry Drought Appeal, supporting drought-stricken farmers facing severe hardship in central west NSW.